stinkyBootsLLC/PythonProjects/autoCreateRepo/README.md

 ### Quick Start

-Create a new repository in the current directory
+To Create a new repository in the current directory

 ```
 python create_vc_repo.py --repository_name <newrepoproject>